Barry25000/Regex_tutorial/README.md

 Other examples of single characters:

-\d can be used to match any digit (0-9), \w to match any alphanumeric character (a-zA-Z0-9), and \s any white space such as a space or a tab
+\d can be used to match any digit (0-9), \w to match any alphanumeric character (a-zA-Z0-9).
+\s any white space such as a space or a tab.

 ### Character Escapes